zaksabeast/PokemonRNGGuides/guides/HeartGold and SoulSilver/Egg.md

 The second part of the RNG is more standard.
 Switch over to the 'IVs' Method on PokeFinder and set your IV filters.
 Take into account the IVs from your parents, but keep in mind that getting some 31 IVs is not too hard.

 Get a result, hit your target advance, and advance the RNG like any other RNG.
-But be aware, there's some messiness in this area, so you might need to stay sharp to get the dialogue at the right time.

 Once you've done all this right, grab your egg, and it'll be your desired Pokémon.